adityajamwal02/SearchQueryAutocomplete/README.md

 "i love you" : 5 times
 "island" : 3 times
 "ironman" : 2 times
-"i love geeksforgeeks" : 2 times
+"i love football" : 2 times

 Now, the user begins another search:

 Operation: input('i')
 Output:
 ["i love you", "island","i love
-                       geeksforgeeks"]
+                       football"]

 Explanation:
 There are four sentences that have prefix
 "i".
-Among them, "ironman" and "i love geeksforgeeks" have same frequency.
+Among them, "ironman" and "i love football" have same frequency.
 Since
 ' ' has ASCII code 32 and 'r' has ASCII code
- 114, "i love geeksforgeeks" should be in front of "ironman".
+ 114, "i love football" should be in front of "ironman".
 Also we only need to output top 3 most frequent sentences, so
 "ironman" will be ignored.

 Operation: input(' ')
-Output: ["i love you","i love geeksforgeeks"]
+Output: ["i love you","i love football"]
 Explanation:
 There are only two sentences that have prefix
 "i ".